 Bourbon Brown Sugar Pulled Pork

 I kept the process for smoking my pork shoulder (AKA Boston butt) fairly simple with a heavy emphasis on the bourbon and brown sugar flavor profile.
-The shoulder got a healthy dose of the sweet and spicy Wicked Sweet Bourbon Seasoning before hitting the grill for a low and slow smoke bath.
+The shoulder got a healthy dose of my Best Sweet Rub before hitting the grill for a low and slow smoke bath.
 I used even more seasoning to enhance the bourbon and apple cider vinegar in the mop sauce (which then turned into the foiling liquid during the second phase.)

 Bourbon Brown Sugar Smoked Pulled Pork

 - 1 7-9 lb bone-in pork shoulder roast

 - ¼ cup Hey Grill Hey Signature Sweet Rub (or your favorite BBQ seasoning)

 - 1 ½ cups bourbon